stijnv1/AzureWorkshop/Docs/howto.md

 - Go to following URL: [https://github.com/stijnv1/AzureWorkshop](https://github.com/stijnv1/AzureWorkshop)

-- Click 'Clone or download&' in the repository and copy the URL by pressing the highlighted button in the screenshot below:
+- Click 'Clone or download' in the repository and copy the URL by pressing the highlighted button in the screenshot below:
 ![github clone](https://github.com/stijnv1/AzureWorkshop/raw/master/Docs/githubclone.jpg)

 - On your laptop/desktop, create following directory in the root C:\  :